Before we get started…

 Let’s Begin...The rate of duty that must be paid on your goods will depend on three key questions:

 The first need is to determine what good is being traded.
 To do this you’ll need a unique code called a commodity code.
 For the purposes of rules of origin, you may only need the first four digits of the commodity code.
-But it’s important to note length of the full code depends if the goods are imports or exports:
+But it’s important to note the length of the full code, as these are different for imports and exports:

 • Imports have a 10-digit commodity code